The champagne is gone, the noisemakers are stashed, and it’s time to get serious about those pesky New Year’s resolutions.

 If you’re thinking of relocating a business to Bend, the city has plenty of competitive advantages, including an affordable cost of living and business-friendly infrastructure.
 Bend also offers fast access to major business markets, with direct flights to Los Angeles, San Francisco, Portland, Seattle, Denver, and Salt Lake City.

-Go here to request a business relocation packet and to learn more about moving your business to Bend.
+Go here to learn more about moving your business to Bend.

 If you’ve resolved to be smarter with money…